Kerolos0x1/Python/README.md

 # Some Basics Python Projects

-ATM --> Is an Simulating for the ATM
+ATM --> Simulating for the ATM

-Encryption --> Is Using for Encrypt the Text
+Encryption --> Using for Encrypt text

-Password Generator --> Generate Some Random and Complex Passwords
+Password Generator --> Generate some random and complex passwords

-Scanner --> Using for Making Port Scanning by Getting the Ports Number Range and the IP Address
+Scanner --> Using for making Port Scanning by getting the Ports number range and the IP address

 Web --> Getting the IP of an Domain

+Face_Detect --> To detect how many faces are in the image using CV2 module